Godisson

 Godisson (/fr/) is a former commune in the Orne department in north-western France.
 On 1 January 2025, it was merged into the new commune of Merlerault-le-Pin.

 Geography

 The former commune is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

+The river, The Don passes through the commune.